Invariant Language Modeling: Experiments

 \section{Experiments}

 Invariance training comes with the promise of robustness and generalization \cite{icc, inv_feature_rep, IRMgames}.
 In the following series of experiments, we test whether our proposed architecture for language modeling can provide such benefits.
-Since the causal model governing language production is unknown, we do not have access to the gold standard answer about which correlation is spurious or not.
-Thus, our strategy when designing experiments is to focus on controlled setups: crafting environments whose difference is known, from which we know the expected behavior.
-In the next section, we describe three main experiments: structured noise removal, controlled correlation removal, and out-of-domain generalization.
-Then, we provide insights into the behavior of environment-specific heads during training.
+Since our approach is agnostic to the language model, we focus on two small LMs used heavily in practice: \dBERT{}~\cite{dbert} and \ROBERTA{}~\cite{roberta}.
+In this work, we do not aim to engineer the best possible LM but rather precisely test \IRMLM in controlled setups by crafting environments whose difference is known, from which we know the expected behavior.
+We describe three experiments: robustness to noise, bias removal, and out-of-domain generalization.

-For all the experiments, each plot reports $95$\% confidence intervals from bootstrap resampling of the data.
-In some cases, the intervals are too small to be visible.
-We repeat each experiment for two base pretrained transformer models: \dBERT{}~\cite{dbert} and \ROBERTA{}~\cite{roberta}.
-Indeed, our approach applies to any base model, we chose \dBERT and \ROBERTA because they have different tokenization methods, number of parameters, pretraining strategies, and implementations of the heads.
-We also repeat each experiment with different learning rates and number of training steps.
-For each experiment and hyper-parameter configuration, we also perform $5$ random restarts with different random seeds. \Appref{app:details} provides additional details regarding each experiment.